Luraminaki/goSwitch/README.md

 # SWITCH

 Couple of years ago (back in early 2022), a friend asked me to give him a hand for a `Kotlin` game he was trying to code: A 3x3 grid of 2 states switches that, when toggled, change the state of their neighbours in a + shaped area around the aforementioned toggled switch.
+(I later learned that the game is called [Lights out](https://en.wikipedia.org/wiki/Lights_Out_(game)))

 Being a complete noob in `Kotlin`, I whipped up a [python draft](#python-draft) script in order to illustrate how I'd proceed...

 Fast forward to 2024, after recieving some UIX advices from a former colleague and friend for a [side project](https://github.com/Luraminaki/pySET), he suggested me to give a try to `Go`...
 And for some reason, this game from 2022 just popped in my brain...
 So...
-Here goes nothing I guess...
+Here `Go`es nothing I guess... :D

 ## VERSIONS